rangle/ngCourse2/handout/11-migrate.md

   template: `<p>{{ message }}<a1-upgradable></a1-upgradable></p>` })
 export class A2UsingA1Component {
-  message: string = 'Angular 2 Using Angular 1: ';
+  message = 'Angular 2 Using Angular 1: ';
 }
 ```